osmosis-labs/docs/docs/overview/features/fee-abstraction.md

 - Fee-abs module imported to the customer chain.

-The implememtation also uses Osmosis swap router and async-icq module which are already deployed on Osmosis testnet.
+The implementation also uses Osmosis swap router and async-icq module which are already deployed on Osmosis testnet.

 ## Prototype